Create Freedom with Boundaries Series, a three-part series in helping you identify what you need, communicate them and maintain them.

 The plan for tomorrow: go home!

-When I am not serving up my wisdom on how to forge your own path to freedom, I’m writing paranormal fiction, getting lost in the latest episode of Criminal Minds while savoring a cup of coffee.
+When I am not serving up my wisdom on how to embrace your inner rebel, I create art, write paranormal fiction while getting lost in the latest episode of Criminal Minds while savoring a cup of coffee.